You may have mistaken this common dog trait for something else entirely.

-By many, people consider their dogs as their best friends, their most loyal companions.
+Many people consider their dogs as their best friends and their most loyal companions.
 I love my dog and spending time with her is what makes up many of my happiest memories.
 I can proudly say she knows me very well.
 She knows when I am happy, sad, or when I had a stressful day.
-It is unbelievable how much your dog can get to know you and understand you, A LOT!
+It is unbelievable how much your dog can get to know you and understand what exactly is happening in your life.

 According to a recent study from animal behavior researchers in United Kingdom and Brazil, dogs can interpret our body language and were documented licking their lips when they see an angry human face.
 When you are sad, your furry friend will cuddle with you.
 Your dog will make a guilty face, tilt his head, when he feels something he has done is bothering you and he’ll play with you when you are in a good mood.
 With these behavioral reactions, your dog is reading your body language and responding to it accordingly.

 The study by Dr. Natalia Albuquerque says that dogs can read angry human faces and mouth-lick when they do so.
 Dr. Albuquerque and her colleagues from the University of Sao Paulo in Brazil and the University of Lincoln in UK analyzed the response of 17 adult family dogs when exposed simultaneously to two facial expressions (one positive and one negative from the same individual), which was either a human or canine and audio cues.
 Researchers discovered that when shown an angry human face, dogs almost always licked their chops.